cchdood/Rubic-s-Cube/README.md

     so I utilized pygame to make it happened.
 Lastly, I wrote a solving algorithm for the cube, just to make the project more completed.
 Combining the original code, key-mapping setting, 3D model and animation programing, solving algorithm and other adjustment, the new code contains about 1800~1900 lines.
 It takes some time and effort though, but worth it!
-    Here is the link of the original code if you're interested:
+    The original code is in "Original Code (Concept)", if you're interested :)

 # B. Requirement & Guide to run the code.
     B-1 Requirement